shesharpnl/hackathon-2023.react-js.base-example/README.md

 ### Make changes and see updates

-Running the script locally allows you to test and debug the script without having to commit and push changes to the GitHub repository, which can save time and make the development process more efficient.
-It also allows you to test the script using different data or configurations that may not be available in the GitHub environment.

-How to run the `script.js` file locally:
+Running the development server locally allows you to make changes and see their effect immediately.
+This gives instant feedback to you, the developer.
+You can make changes to any of the files, save them, and the localhost:300 page should automatically update.
+Nice!!

 ![Gif of website changing after save]()